markdtw/soft-attention-image-captioning/README.md

 python main.py --generate --img_path=/path/to/image.jpg --model_path=log/model.ckpt-X
 ```

-## Result
-Training...

 ## Others
-- Features extracted are around 16 + 7.6 (train+val) GB.
+- Features extracted are around 16 + 8 GB.
 Make sure you have enough CPU memory when loading the data.
 - GPU memory usage for batch_size 128 is around 8GB.
 - Utilize `tf.while_loop` for rnn implementation, `tf.slim` for feature extraction from their [github page](https://github.com/tensorflow/models/tree/master/slim).
-- GRU cell is implemented, use it by setting `--use_gru=True` when training. (not yet test though)
+- GRU cell is implemented, use it by setting `--use_gru=True` when training.
-- Features can be extracted through [inceptionV4](https://arxiv.org/abs/1602.07261), if so, model.ctx_dim in `model.py` needs to be set to (64, 1536). (not yet test as well)
+- Features can be extracted through [inceptionV4](https://arxiv.org/abs/1602.07261), if so, model.ctx_dim in `model.py` needs to be set to (64, 1536). (other modifications are needed)
 - Issues are welcome!